watsonjj/sstcam-sandbox/README.md

-# CHECLabPy_sandbox
+# CHECLabPySB

-Personal scripts that primarily use the CHECLabPy package
+Sandbox package for personal scripts primarily using the CHECLabPy Package